cesarnml/grapesjs-docs-cheatsheet/README.md

 ### Panels & Buttons

 - `Panels` contain `Buttons` that can execute `actions` (built-in or custom) via a button `command` property

+### Layers

+- `Layers` provide a tree overview of the HTML structure to facilitate moving around elements